-This oral history archive tells the history of Muungano wa Wanavijiji’s first 20 years (1996–2016) through the words, memories, and stories of 50 slum dwellers, activists, professionals, and civil society partners who were there at different stages along Muungano’s journey.
+This oral history archive—plus a timeline and written reflections (below)—tells the history in film and text of Muungano wa Wanavijiji’s first 20 years, 1996–2016, through the words, memories, and stories of 47 slum dwellers, activists, professionals, and civil society partners who were present at different stages along Muungano’s journey.

 Interviews were carried out by a Muungano team in 2016.

-For each interview, you can watch a playlist of clips or read the transcript.
+1. By interviewee: watch a playlist of the interview and/or read the transcript.

-Or you can explore the clips by keyword/theme using the links below.
+3. By theme: filter clips by keyword using the links below.

 Filter by theme

 Theme: Academia | Achievements | Advocacy/ activism | Akiba Mashinani Trust | Before Muungano | Challenges | Civil society | Community mobilising | Community-driven solutions | Conflict | Data (collection, profiling, enumeration, mapping) | Documentation | Exchanges & learning | Federation-building & networks | Forced eviction & demolition | Greenfield | Health | House modelling | Housing | How did you first get involved? | How things changed | Informal markets | Informal politics | Information | Kenya's future | National government | Land | Leadership | Legal | Livelihoods | Local government | Men | Muungano's future | Other SDI federations | Partnerships | Planning | Policy influence | Politics | Savings/groups | SDI | Slum upgrading | Stories | Strategies that worked | Support professionals | Tenure security | Water & sanitation | What didn't work | Motivation | What did things used to be like? | Women | Youth